 Start all BRM processes.
 See "Starting and Stopping the BRM System."

-Note:The object IDs of objects generated in your newly partitioned class will be larger than the object IDs of objects generated in your old, nonpartitioned class.
+Note:The object IDs of objects generated in your newly partitioned tables will be larger than the object IDs of objects generated in your old, nonpartitioned tables.
 (Depending on the table, object IDs are stored in either the POID_ID0 field or the OBJ_ID0 field.)

-Table 26-1 lists the scripts and files used to convert your nonpartitioned class tables to partitioned class tables.
+Table 26-1 lists the scripts and files used to convert your nonpartitioned storable classes to partitioned storable classes.
 These scripts and files are in the BRM_Home/upgrade/partition folder.

-Important:To convert custom class tables, you might need to create additional SQL scripts.
+Important:To convert custom storable classes, you might need to create additional SQL scripts.
 To use custom scripts in the conversion, add appropriate SQL file entries to the nonpartitioning-to-partitioning conversion configuration file, partition.cfg.
-See "(Optional) Reconfiguring the Parameters in partition.cfg".
+See "(Optional) Reconfiguring the Parameters".

 |Script or File||Description|